chebpy/chebpy/README.rst

     f.plot();
     plot(r, f(r), 'or');
-    title('An oscillatory function and its roots');

 .. image:: images/readme-diag-1.png

-Calculus operations are natively with Chebfun objects.
+Calculus operations are natively possible with Chebfun objects.
 For example here is the derivative and indefinite integral of f:

 .. code:: python